francoiscolombo/fc-automation/README.md

 it uses a "playbook" to run the task.

-you have 3 sections in a playbook:
+you can have up to 4 sections in a playbook:
 - nodes
 - variables
+- vault
 - stages

-`nodes` describe the agents to connect for executing the playbooks
+`nodes` is a mandatory section, and describe the agents to connect for executing the playbooks. it is the inventory of the playbook. this means that any playbook can have a different inventory, which is quite different of other tools like ansible that expect the inventory to be global.

-`variables` is the list of all the variables that are used by the playbook (locals to every agent running the playbook)
+`variables` is the list of all the variables that are used by the playbook (and these variables are local to every agent running the playbook)

+`vault` is also a list of variables name, and be used as variables inside the playbook. however, here you just give the name of a key that is present inside the automaton vault. more about that later.

-`stages` is the list of actions that the playbook needs to run.
+`stages` is of course a mandatory section, this is the list of actions that the playbook needs to run.

 you also need to give a name to your playbook.